Kasavu

-Kasavu is a technique used in handlooms of Kerala, with very fine threads of gold or silver used in weave to make border lines and designs on silk and cotton fabrics.
+Kasavu (/ml/) is a technique used in handlooms of Kerala, with very fine threads of gold or silver used in weave to make border lines and designs on silk and cotton fabrics.
 This technique later spread to most of India and the Kasav technique was developed for many other fabrics across India.
 White or off-white cotton cloth with Kasav borders that originated in the South Indian state of Kerala is now famous as Kerala saree is believed to be the first form of use of the Kasav technique.

 Origins

-Women dressed in two-piece Kasavu sari, scene from Kerala Mural, 1730 CE.
+Celestial maidens wearing two piece lower and upper garments (Mundum Neriyathum drape), detail from the Gajendra Moksha mural at Krishnapuram Palace, c.
+1730 CE.

 The original kasavu was made by hand using fine golden or silver threads to make border lines or designs on cotton or silk fabrics.

-It is believed to date back to the Buddhist era and continues to be worn by Malayalis, the residents of Kerala.
+The two-piece draped attire (Mundum Neriyathum) traces back to ancient Indian garments (Antariya and Uttariya mentioned in early Buddhist, Jain, and Hindu literature), while the fine zari-weaving technique (Kasavu) was commercialized in Kerala through royal patronage of weaving communities between the 16th and 19th centuries and continues to be worn by Malayalis, the residents of Kerala.
 It is worn by both women and men, especially during festivals, dances, and special occasions such as weddings and piranna naal (birthdays according to the local calendar.)
 During the Vishu festival, it is customary to place a brand new kasavu cloth near the traditional Vishukkani (lamp) as a symbol of wealth and prosperity.
 During dance performances such as the Mohiniyattam (dance of Vishnu in female form), only kasavu garments are worn by participants.
 Dances such as Kaikottikali or Thiruvathirakkali (dance of clapping) also have women performers wearing kasavu sarees and traditional red blouses.